Tyawo/liri-node-app/README.md

    * This will output the following information to your terminal/bash window:

        * Title of the movie.

        * Year the movie came out.

        * IMDB Rating of the movie.

        * Rotten Tomatoes Rating of the movie.

        * Country where the movie was produced.

        * Language of the movie.

        * Plot of the movie.

        * Actors in the movie.

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

    * You'll use the `axios` package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
-You may use `trilogy`.

 4. `node liri.js do-what-it-says`